Gyeongju: Media

 Gyeongju Sinmun, a local newspaper company is housed in this building.

 Gyeongju has two main local newspapers; the Gyeongju Sinmun and the Seorabeol Sinmun.
 Both are weekly newspapers providing news via online as well and their headquarters are located in the neighborhood of Dongcheon-dong.
 The Gyeongju Sinmun was founded in 1989 and provides various news and critics on anything concerning Gyeongju.
-Its online newspaper, Digital Gyeongju Sinmun opened in December, 2000 to provide live local news out of the limit as a weekly newspaper and to establish mutual information exchanges from Gyeongju locals.
+Its online newspaper, Digital Gyeongju Sinmun opened in December 2000 to provide live local news out of the limit as a weekly newspaper and to establish mutual information exchanges from Gyeongju locals.
 In 2001, Gyeongju Sinmun started to present Gyeongju Citizen Awards to people who try to develop the local industry and economy, culture and education, and welfare service.
 Since 2003, the Wolseong Nuclear Power Plant headquarter co-hosts the awards with Gyeongju Sinmun.

-The Seorabeol Sinmun was established in 1993, however, from November 15, 2000, to November 10, 2005, its publication was stopped for financial difficulties after the 1997 Asian economic crisis had left a strong impact on the nationwide economy.
+The Seorabeol Sinmun was established in 1993, however, from 15 November 2000, to 10 November 2005, its publication was stopped for financial difficulties after the 1997 Asian economic crisis had left a strong impact on the nationwide economy.
 Since 2006, Seorabeol Sinmun presents Serabeol Awards to people having devouring to develop Gyeongju.

 Several major feature films have been filmed in the city, including Kick the Moon, On the Occasion of Remembering the Turning Gate, Taegukgi, Chwihwaseon and others.
 In 2009, the filming of the Queen Seondeok, a popular MBC TV series took place in a studio at Silla Millennium Park located in Bomun Lake Resort.